USS Vent: World War II service

-Following shakedown, Vent departed Long Beach, California, with YC-1048 in tow, on 16 June 1944.
+Following shakedown, Vent departed Long Beach, California, with YC-1048 in tow on 16 June 1944.
 She arrived in Hawaiian waters 11 days later and delivered her tow.
-She participated in salvage operations on five LST's which had been set afire by an accidental explosion and had sunk in West Loch, Pearl Harbor on 21 May.
-On 23 July. she sailed for the South Pacific Ocean and arrived at Funafuti.
+She participated in salvage operations on five LST's which had been set afire by an accidental explosion and sunk in West Loch, Pearl Harbor, on 21 May.
+On 23 July, she sailed for the South Pacific Ocean and arrived at Funafuti.
 Ellice Islands on 7 August.
 From there, she pushed on for Milne Bay and Manus.

 South Pacific operations

-Subsequently operating out of Espiritu Santo in the New Hebrides, Vent touched at Efate, Noumea, and Guadalcanal.
+Subsequently, operating out of Espiritu Santo in the New Hebrides, Vent touched at Efate, Noumea, and Guadalcanal.
 She arrived off Utupua Island on 30 November and from 1 to 3 December, conducted salvage operations, in company with USS Apache (ATF-67) and USS Tawasa (ATF-92), for SS Dominican Victory, grounded off Basilisk Reef.

 End-of-war operations

 The salvage ship returned to Pearl Harbor in March 1945 for an overhaul and, while in the Hawaiian Islands, salvaged Fleet Marine force equipment sunk off Hilo from 3 to 5 May.
 On 2 June, she sailed west once more and proceeded via Eniwetok in the Marshalls to the Marianas.
 The ship conducted harbor clearance and salvage operations in Tanapag Harbor, Saipan, into the summer of 1945.
-The end of the war in August. however. meant little to the ship's deployment-for there was much salvage be done in the wake of the war.
+However, the war's end in August meant little to the ship's deployment, for there was much salvage to be done in the wake of the war.

 Rescuing craft grounded by typhoon

 The destructive typhoon which swirled into the fleet anchorage at Buckner Bay, Okinawa, in October 1945, swept many small craft ashore.
 Vent participated in salvaging a number of AFD's grounded on the beaches of Buckner Bay.
-The salvage ship later operated in the Marianas before she sailed. via Pearl Harbor, for the west coast of the United States and arrived at San Pedro, California, on 21 June 1946.
+The salvage ship later operated in the Marianas before she sailed via Pearl Harbor for the west coast of the United States and arrived at San Pedro, California, on 21 June 1946.